gogetdata/ggd-recipes/design.md

 ## ggd design

-ggd is in *very* early stages, but we've made good progress in short time, including several changes to `conda`, `conda-build`, and `anaconda-client` that facilitate use on large datasets such as we see in genomics.
+ggd is continually being devloped, with quick progress.
+We have helped to improve `conda`, `conda-build`, and `anaconda-client` through multiple changes to help facilitate use on large datasets such as we see in genomics.

 ### Overview